-Google releases December security patch update for Pixel devices, brings Live Captions support to Pixel 3 lineup
+Google releases december security patch update for pixel devices adds live captions to pixel 3 lineup

 Google has released the new December security patch update for its Pixel smartphones.
 It brings a number of improvements and bug fixes to Android 10 powered devices.
 The update includes expansion of support for the dark theme, and fixing Bluetooth pairing issues and more.